microsoft/atlas-design/css/tokens/README.md

 ### Get Scss from NPM

-Reference our tokens in Scss.
-Where `./` in the example is the path to your `node_modules` folder.
+Reference our tokens in Scss via the following examples, where `./` is the path to your `node_modules` folder.

 ```scss
 // Import by referencing node_modules